treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   branch has not moved_.
 * On failure:
-  - Merge the source branch into the task branch using the "destination wins" strategy and delete all added files under the prefix (or add and use a new "merge but *never* copy from source branch" strategy).
+  - Merge the source branch into the task branch using the "destination wins"[^2] strategy and delete all added files under the prefix (or add and use a new "merge but *never* copy from source branch" strategy).
   - Go back and attempt another merge.